lastingParadox/ff-site/archive-to-markdown/md/ff2/12-party-planet.md

 **Jelsafan0** _(18-Aug-18 03:06 PM)_

 > Hehe!
-Mom always told me not to drink, but it’s so much better like this!
+Mom always told me not to drink, but it's so much better like this!

 **Bagelwrecker** _(18-Aug-18 03:07 PM)_